 One of the easiest ways to stop living pay to pay is to get your payroll manager to transfer a portion of your paycheck into a separate bank account each pay round.
 If you’re paying off debt, make this an additional payment that you make above the minimum repayment.
 If it goes out of your pay without you seeing it, there is less chance that you’re going to spend it.

 Examine your spending

 Living standards are higher than ever today.
 Items that were considered a luxury just a few years ago are now becoming the norm.
 The role social media is playing in society isn’t helping either.
 With the rise of Insta celebrities showing us the life we are apparently missing out on, it’s no wonder some feel the pressure to keep up.
 However, know that many people who appear to be enjoying the finer things in life may not necessarily be able to afford it either.
 The debt Australian households carry is crushing us and preventing us from ever getting ahead financially.
-Examine what’s really driving your spending and consume mindfully.
+Examine your money mindset to understand what’s really driving your spending and try to consume mindfully.
 If you ever feel like you’re missing out, take comfort in knowing that everyone else is missing out on growing their financial future.